angular/angular-phonecat/README.md

 # Overview

-This application takes the developer thought the process of building a web-application using angular.
+This application takes the developer through the process of building a web-application using angular.
 The application is loosely based on
 [Google phone gallery](http://www.google.com/phone/).
 Each commit is a separate lesson teaching a single aspect of angular.